Download the all-new Republic app:

 Advertisement

-"If Steven was Indian, his technique and mechanics and strategy around his batting would just be accepted," Woodhill was quoted as saying in ESPNcricinfo.
-"We see Kohli, Gavaskar, (Rohit) Sharma, Ganguly, Sehwag - all se players have unique techniques.
-Indian system is all about output, about scoring runs, 'We don't care how you do it as long as you do it', whereas in Australia we wanted you to score well and we wanted you to look good."
+"If Steven was Indian, his technique and mechanics and the strategy around his batting would just be accepted," Woodhill was quoted as saying in ESPNcricinfo.
+"We see Kohli, Gavaskar, (Rohit) Sharma, Ganguly, Sehwag - all these players have unique techniques.
+The Indian system is all about output, about scoring runs, 'We don't care how you do it as long as you do it', whereas in Australia we wanted you to score well and we wanted you to look good."

 Advertisement